 - A person wants to provide for a spouse during his or her lifetime but wants the property to ultimately go to the children from a previous marriage

 - The heir is a minor who cannot legally manage assets

 - The heir is mentally ill or incapable of managing assets wisely due to an addiction

-Typically, we will be consulted when:
+Typically, our trust administration attorneys will be consulted when:

 - The trust is created and a trustee is named

 - A trustee resigns or dies and a new trustee must take over

 - Assistance is needed in the administration of the trust